ceeoinnovations/hackathon-template/README.md

 10. Go to `index.html` and edit title (line #4, necessary) and meta property (line #8 - #11, optional).
 11. Go to `components/Navbar.js` and update the hyperlink with your GitHub repository name (line #7)
 12. To publish your website, go to `Settings`, click `Pages`, select `main` as a source, and save.
 You can find your website link there.
 13. Update `readme.md` in your GitHub repository.
-Get rid of this instructions except for links on top.
+Get rid of this instructions except for the Links section on top.
 Replace links to your website and Google Drive folder.

 ## Adding Content ##
 14. Share a link to your Google folder with people and let them fill out the content in the `project` sheets.
 Make sure that people upload their files in their own folder under the assets folder and get link to host their images or videos.
 They can hover top cells in the sheets for tips.